Insuring Your Car in North Carolina

 Uninsured motorist bodily injury: Minimum legal requirement $30,000 per person and $60,000 per accident

 Uninsured/Underinsured motorist property damage: Minimum legal requirement $25,000

 If you let your insurance coverage lapse or expire in North Carolina, your insurance company is required by law to notify the DMV.
 You will have 10 days to provide the DMV with current proof of coverage.
 Failure to do so could result in revocation of your license plates, as well as fines and fees.

 North Carolina Teen Driving Laws

 North Carolina makes use of a graduated licensing system and has a variety of restrictions for teenage drivers based on age, time of day and driving experience.
-Teens must be at least 15 to apply for a learner’s permit.
-After driving on a permit for twelve months a driver may apply for a level two permit, which allows driving during the daytime without supervision.
+Teens must be at least 15 years old to apply for a learner's permit.
+After driving on a permit for twelve months, a driver may apply for a level two permit, which allows driving during the daytime without supervision.
 After six months with the level two permit, drivers may apply for a level three provisional full license.